szabgab/perlmaven.com/sites/en/pages/test-code-which-is-forking.md

 ---

-There are cases when you have some code using <b>fork</b> the question arises how to test them.
+There are cases when you have some code using **fork** the question arises how to test them.

 Here is a simple example: